advanced-computing/will-naga-krishna/README.md

 - 4. Select the repository destination.
 Select "Open."
 - 5. Open a new Terminal.
 - 6. Run the following command `python -m venv .venv` to set up the virtual environment.
 - 7. Right click on the file path for the virtual environment and copy the file path.
-Activate the environment by running the following command `source ~filepath/bin/activate`
+Activate the environment by running the following command `source .venv/bin/activate` if you are a Mac user.
+If you are a Windows user, [refer to this page](https://docs.python.org/3/library/venv.html#creating-virtual-environments).
 - 8. Install the requirements using `pip install -r requirements.txt`.
 - 9. Run the app by putting `streamlit run Home.py`.